 Until recently, much of the product learning and selection process took place in a brick & mortar store, from a retail shelf.
 Consumer Packaged Goods (CPG) companies have historically made major R&D investments to win store-buying customers.
 Considering 34 percent of impulse buys can be attributed to packaging, according to the Contract Packaging Association, it's no wonder.
 But, all that's in the midst of changing.

 In fact, e-Commerce has turned the world of packaging upside down.
-Today, buying decisions tend to be motivated more by convenience and value than by which product has a more compelling look and feel, or boasts more bells and whistles.
+Today, buying decisions and customer loyalty tend to be motivated more by convenience and value than by which product has a more compelling look and feel, or boasts more bells and whistles.

 In a recent e-commerce packaging trends survey sponsored by Jabil, 75 percent of respondents agreed that convenience is the key driver behind purchasing decisions.